 Rubbing alcohol is not meant to be consumed.
 In fact, if you drink rubbing alcohol, it can be extremely poisonous and you need to seek medical assistance immediately.
 Here are some things you need to know before making cleaning recipes with this product:

-- This kind of alcohol is made from isopropyl, which is different than what you find in alcoholic beverages.
+- This kind is made from isopropyl alcohol, which is different than what you find in alcoholic beverages.
 Not only is isopropyl toxic to consume, but also, it has toxic vapors which you shouldn’t breathe in.

 - When using rubbing alcohol with children, you should be extremely cautious.
 This is not a tool for them to use without supervision!